NERD-CO/COT_Generic_Preprocessing/readme.md

 The code relies on several environmental variables to set your working directories.
 Set these and then restart MATLAB before running.

 	'SYNOLOGYDIR': The path to the "CenterOutTask" folder in the rsrch5 synology drive ( something like '\\som-nsg-rsrch5.ucdenver.pvt\documents\CenterOutTask')

 	'DBSDATADIR': The path to your general dbs data folder.
 Each subject will get a subfolder in this directory with the raw data files.

 	'AOCONVERTERDIR': The path to your install of the AlphaOmega mpx file converter software (something like 'C:\Program Files (x86)\AlphaOmega\Converter')

 	'ANACONDAPYDIR': The path to your anaconda python install (something like 'C:\Users\username\anaconda3\envs\DEEPLABCUT\python.exe')

 	'PLXSDKDIR': (OPTIONAL) The path to where you downloaded the Plexon MATLAB offline SDK (optional, if you want to do hand-sorting in plexon)

 	'PLXDIR': (OPTIONAL) The path to where you want to save the plx files, where you will do sorting

 	'DLCDIR': The path to where your DLC projects are stored

 It also requires the following outside packages:

 	AlphaOmega MPX file converter.
 Windows x64 installer is included in this repo

 	DeepLabCut, installed with Anaconda.
 Installation instructions here: https://deeplabcut.github.io/DeepLabCut/docs/installation.html

 	Plexon SDK (if you want to do Plexon OfflineSorter sorting.
 Can be found here: https://plexon.com/software-downloads/#software-downloads-SDKs).
 Download the MATLAB Offline Files SDK.zip, add it to your MATLAB path)

 And requires the following files in your 'DBSDATADIR' directory (files have been provided here, move them to DBSDATADIR:

 	COT_CamAlign_Fixes.xlsx

 	COT_ReachFind_Fixes.xlsx

+CODE EXECUTION STEPS:

 1. Run PullAndPrep: this creates the subject folder in 'DBSDATADIR' and does initial Preprocessing.
 It runs the following subroutines: